IanRFerguson/ian-is-online/application/frontend-chakra/public/content/Profile.md

 - Short Description Here.

 ## About
-I'm an experienced technical leader with a passion for building robust, expressive systems.
-With a background that spans data engineering, development operations, and analytics, I bring a unique blend of expertise and strategic leadership to every project.
+I'm an experienced technical leader with a passion for building expressive systems and dynamic teams.
+With a background that spans software engineering, data infrastructure, analytics, and social psychology, I bring a unique blend of expertise and strategic leadership to every project.

 ## Contact
 Write your contact info here